bao-project/bao-helloworld/README.md

 ## 3. Build Firmware - Powering Up Your Setup

-No journey is truly complete without firmware.
-It's the fuel that powers your virtual world.
-That's why we're here to guide you through acquiring the essential firmware tailored to your target platform (you can find the pointer to build the firmware to other platforms [here](https://github.com/bao-project/bao-demos#b5-build-firmware-and-deploy)).
+Firmware is essential to power your virtual world.
+That's why we're here to assist you in obtaining the necessary firmware tailored to your target platform (you can find the instructions to build the firmware for other platforms [here](https://github.com/bao-project/bao-demos#b5-build-firmware-and-deploy)).

 ### 3.1 Welcome to the QEMU platform!